rothjamesroth/James-E-Roth/case-study-1.md

 I partnered with inspection leadership and technical experts to:

 • Define consistent escalation criteria for legitimate non-conformance findings
-• Identify minor, repeatable conditions that did not require rejection
+• Identify repeatable conditions that could be dispositioned through standardized guidance rather than escalation
 • Align inspection and engineering practices with customer expectations and industry standards

 #### Impact